MasterOfBinary/portfolio/README.md

 Problems
 --------

+Many of these were just for my learning, or for my own use, and haven't been tested like they should.
+There are definitely problems and areas that could be improved considerably, but I probably won't be developing them anymore.
+That being said, go ahead and use anything that you think may be useful - they are all free, and you can get the source code for most of them too!

 Much as I would like to get them all to work right out of the box when you download them, some may not.
 I'll try to let you know where you might have problems and what you might be able to do to fix them.
 But I can't make any guarantees that they will compile or run.